Relationships with Tribal Communities a Top Priority for ASM — Curator Appointed

 ASM curators and conservators provide training for new and emerging tribal cultural centers, museums, libraries, and archives around the state.
-Current partnerships include the Old Pascua Museum and Yaqui Culture Center in Tucson, set to open August 2, 2013.
-Past partnerships include the Tohono O’odham Cultural Center and Museum in Topawa and the Huhugam Heritage Center in Chandler.
+Past partnerships include the Old Pascua Museum and Yaqui Culture Center in Tucson, the Tohono O’odham Cultural Center and Museum in Topawa, and the Huhugam Heritage Center in Chandler.

 A nationally recognized leader in implementing the Native American Graves Protection and Repatriation Act (NAGPRA), ASM has repatriated thousands of sets of human remains, funerary objects, sacred objects, and objects of cultural patrimony since 1990.
 This year, ASM repatriated more than 500 sets of human remains and nearly 3,000 funerary objects to tribal communities.
 For other ASM repatriation-related activities, see Cultural Resource Services

 In This Section